 1. They’re both automation tools

 The most apparent connection between RPA and IPA is that both tools exist to automate business processes.
-While each solution takes its own approach and uses different types of technology to achieve its objectives, at heart, their ethos is to handle tasks that humans traditionally perform and find ways to do them more efficiently, cost-effectively, accurately.
+While each solution takes its own approach and uses different types of technology to achieve its objectives, at heart, their ethos is to handle tasks that humans traditionally perform and find ways to do them more efficiently, cost-effectively, and accurately.

 2. RPA is a central part of IPA